gerardco7/Towards-Label-Free-Brain-Tumor-Segmentation/README.md

 # Towards Label-Free Brain Tumor Segmentation: Unsupervised Learning with Multimodal MRI

-This repository contains all the code used for **experiments, baselines, prototype implementations, and inference pipelines** for unsupervised anomaly detection on brain tumor MRI (BraTS / MEN).
+This repository contains all the code used for **experiments, baselines, prototype implementations, and inference pipelines** for unsupervised anomaly detection on brain tumor MRI (BraTS GoAT 2025).
 Because this project evolved through many iterations, the repo currently includes **well-structured components**, **experimental code**, and **chaotic early prototypes**, all preserved for **reproducibility**.

 The repository is organized into the following main folders: